 The HW-Q60R's stereo soundstage is decent.
 When listening to the soundstage feels to be as wide as the bar, or slightly bigger, but the bar doesn’t do anything to make it sound wider.
 It's also decently focused, but objects don’t seem to come from an accurate pinpoint location like some other bars, such as the Samsung HW-Q90R.

 The Samsung HW-Q60R has good dynamics performance and can get pretty loud, which is great for large rooms or crowded environments.
 When pushed to its max level, there aren’t too many compression artifacts and the overall performance is decent.
 Most people won’t have an issue with this with real-life content.

 The Samsung HW-Q60R soundbar has good THD performance.
 At a normal volume level, around 80dB, the THD is within very good limits and will reproduce pure and clean sound.
 However, when pushing the bar to its maximum capacities, there’s a big jump in THD in the high-bass range.
 THD is still very hard to hear; this might not be noticeable with real-life content, especially considering that most people won't be using the bar at max volume.

 This is a 5.1 setup that has excellent performance in the center channel.
 Due to its configuration, the Samsung HW-Q60R soundbar has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialogue in movies.
 The frequency response is great across the whole range and you’ll still be able to get a good loudness level.

-The Samsung HW-Q60R soundbar has good sound enhancement features.
+The Samsung HW-Q60R soundbar has decent sound enhancement features.
 Like all Samsung soundbars, it lacks Room Correction, so it might sound differently depending on your room.
 On the upside, you’ll be able to control the amount of bass produced by the sub and slightly customize the sound to your liking thanks to an EQ.
 The Samsung HW-Q60T, which replaces this soundbar, also offers a similar set of features but includes presets such as Pro Game mode alongside its graphic EQ.
 However, for both Samsung soundbars, the surround mode needs to be enabled for the bar to decode 5.1 content without downmixing to 3.1.